 Choosing the size of your pots can seem like a daunting task to gardeners new to container gardening.
 The space available, size of the plants and temperature of your grow space are three main factors that must be accounted for when selecting your containers.

 The size of your grow space is an obvious place to begin.
 If you are gardening indoors or on a small balcony, you’re probably dealing with a limited space.
 Height is also a factor.
-If your grow space is small or short, then shorter, smaller pots are a better choice for your space, but don’t expect to grow large plants in these smaller pots.
+If your grow space is small or short, then shorter, smaller pots are a better choice for your space but don’t expect to grow large plants in these smaller pots.
+You can also check out fabric pots, which are easy to fold up and tuck away when they're not in use.

 This leads to the next important factor to consider when choosing your pots and containers: the size of the plants you intend to grow.
 Small seedlings and cuttings have simple root structures and need only small containers, about 4 in. in diameter, to grow in.
 As they grow and the roots become far more complex, you’ll need to transplant to larger containers—between 6 and 12-in. wide—to accommodate the rapidly growing roots.